fscorrupt/awesome-stars/README.md

 ## Dockerfile

+- [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
+Learn all about  locally hosting(on premises & private web servers) and managing software applications by yourself or your organization.
 - [PowerShell/PowerShell-Docker](https://github.com/PowerShell/PowerShell-Docker) - Repository for building PowerShell Docker images
 - [techno-tim/launchpad](https://github.com/techno-tim/launchpad) - A collection of quick starters for ansible, kubernetes, docker, linux, windows, and more.
 Great for HomeLabs!
 - [mikolatero/docker-vlmcsd](https://github.com/mikolatero/docker-vlmcsd) - vlmcsd is a replacement for Microsoft's KMS server.